 \section{Abstract}

 Diffusion models are prone to exactly reproduce images from the training data.
 This exact reproduction of the training data is concerning as it can lead to copyright infringement and/or leakage of privacy-sensitive information.
-In this paper, we present a novel way to understand the memorization phenomenon, and propose a simple yet effective approach to mitigate it.
+In this paper, we present a novel perspective on the memorization phenomenon and propose a simple yet effective approach to mitigate it.
 We argue that memorization occurs because of an attraction basin in the denoising process which steers the diffusion trajectory towards a memorized image.
 However, this can be mitigated by guiding the diffusion trajectory away from the attraction basin by not applying classifier-free guidance until an ideal transition point occurs from which classifier-free guidance is applied.
 This leads to the generation of non-memorized images that are high in image quality and well-aligned with the conditioning mechanism.
 To further improve on this, we present a new guidance technique, \emph{opposite guidance}, that escapes the attraction basin sooner in the denoising process.
 We demonstrate the existence of attraction basins in various scenarios in which memorization occurs, and we show that our proposed approach successfully mitigates memorization.
-The code-base is publicly available here \href{https://github.com/anubhav1997/mitigating_memorization}{https://github.com/anubhav1997/mitigating\_memorization}.
+Our codebase is publicly available at \href{https://github.com/SonyResearch/mitigating_memorization}{https://github.com/SonyResearch/mitigating\_memorization}.